s-liuyl/KerasModel/README.md

 ### Installation Steps

-1. Download and Unzip KerasModel package
+1. Download and Unzip KerasModel package.

 Create a working directory called 'KerasModel' where all scripts, programs and databases will reside:
 ```
   cd ~